Skip to Content

 • Monthly Journal Club

-Monthly general surgery journal club requires the residents to locate, appraise, and assimilate evidence from scientific studies as it applies to patient medical and surgical problems.
+The monthly general surgery journal club requires the residents to locate, appraise, and assimilate evidence from scientific studies as it applies to patient medical and surgical problems.
 Residents are assigned articles to review, dissect, and present to the residency program.
-This resident driven education with faculty leadership oversight is an integral part the evidence-based care process.
+This resident driven education with faculty leadership oversight is an integral part of the evidence-based care process.
 Chief residents are required to review updated literature with the aid of the online UPMC Health Sciences Library System (HSLS) to select the most appropriate articles for resident review.
 There is a required faculty presence during resident discussion of these topics to provide further experience-based insight into surgical topics and to guide discussion.

 • Weekly Multidisciplinary Cancer Conference

-Cancer Conference is an excellent opportunity for residents to actively participate in interdisciplinary care.
+The Cancer Conference is an excellent opportunity for residents to actively participate in interdisciplinary care.
 Residents present the patient case for discussion describing all pertinent surgical information.
 Then, pathology, radiology, radiation oncology and hematology/oncology all participate discussing their assessments and proposed treatment opinions.
 This allows to observe, in real time, how the multidisciplinary care plan will function for their patient.

 • Laparoscopic training modules

 Two Fundamentals of Laparoscopic Surgery (FLS) trainers are available to all residents at the primary clinical sites (UPMC Jameson and UPMC Horizon) and residents log approximately six hours per month in training/practice skills.
 The residents follow the FLS trainer curriculum from PGY 1 – PGY 5 established by the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) which includes both didactic curriculum and hands-on training.
-The hands-on skills lab aims to develop basic and advanced laparoscopic and special skills which are then transferrable to the operating room during laparoscopic cases
+The hands-on skills lab aims to develop basic and advanced laparoscopic and special skills which are then transferrable to the operating room during laparoscopic cases.

 • Quarterly Surgical Morbidity and Mortality Conference